 2. $65 application fee in U.S. funds – This must be paid by credit card done online at the time of application.

-The following must be uploaded with the Graduate School application or sent to the department:
+The following must be uploaded with the Graduate School application or sent to the School of Computing:

 Official transcripts and/or diplomas (degrees) for all university-level courses in your native language and English.
 NOTE: Your U.S.-equivalent Grade Point Average (GPA) must be 3.0 (4.0=A) or higher.
 These should be NON-Consolidated Official certified true photocopies of individual mark sheets and/or degrees for each semester or year courses, in your native language and English.
 They must be issued and certified by the University and have an original school seal and original signature of 1) The Registrar's Office, 2) The Controller of Exams OR 3) the U.S. Educational Foundation.
 Consolidated mark sheets are not acceptable.

-TOEFL or IELTS score (International applicants only, minimum score is 550 paper/213 computer based/80 iBT; IELTS 6.5) – A) photocopy of the TOEFL Examinee Score Report or IELTS report uploaded with application or sent to our department (email@example.com) AND B) an official TOEFL or IELTS report or score sent to our Graduate School from Educational Testing Services.
+TOEFL or IELTS score (International applicants only, minimum score is 550 paper/213 computer based/80 iBT; IELTS 6.5) – A) photocopy of the TOEFL Examinee Score Report or IELTS report uploaded with application or sent to our School of Computing (email@example.com) AND B) an official TOEFL or IELTS report or score sent to our Graduate School from Educational Testing Services.
 These scores cannot be more than 24 months old at the beginning of the semester for which you are applying.